spiritual insights quotations quotes faith vs reason debate perennial philosophy

 and that

-"the nature of this one Reality is such that it cannot be directly or immediately apprehended except by those who have chosen to fulfill certain conditions, making themselves loving, pure in heart, and poor in spirit."
-The results of our own studies into The Perennial Philosophy were such as to lead us to also accept that "the one, divine Reality" is better discerned by those spiritually endowed with Charity, Purity of Heart and Humility.
+The results of our own investigation into Comparative Religion and The Perennial Philosophy were such as to lead us to also accept that "the one, divine Reality" is better discerned by those spiritually endowed with Charity, Purity of Heart and Humility.
 However, we came to believe Meekness to be another spiritual endowment which may well tend to contribute towards heightened powers of discernment.

 This suggestion that Meekness is of immense spiritual value may not surprise.